 The main insight underpinning Circos' business model, is that a typical child grows through eight sizes in the first two years of life.
 Subscribing rather than borrowing clothes makes sense on a number of levels - it saves parents’ time, space and money, and provides high-quality and well-fitting clothing in a convenient way.

 A Life Cycle Assessment from the Danish consultancy firm PlanMiljø shows that Circos users save an average of 242 litres of water, 270 grams of cotton and 6.14 kilos of CO2 per month compared to parents who buy all their children's clothing.

 An open platform allowing other brands to be circular

-Through collaborations with brands such as Adidas and Patagonia, Circos is helping other companies take the leap towards circularity.
+Through collaborations with brands such as Adidas, Patagonia and Arket, Circos is helping other companies take the leap towards circularity.
 As Erick Bouwer explains: “We want to achieve the opposite of the fast-fashion business model.
 Instead of stimulating the production of large quantities of low-quality clothing, which are quickly thrown away, we want to motivate clothing brands to start making high-quality clothes again – clothing that lasts longer, is worn by several people, and ultimately generates more money through subscriptions.”